alexaguileralopez/multinational-retail-data-centralisation/database_queries.md

   WHERE table1.column1 = table2.column2;

   SELECT *
-  FROM table1
+  FROM orders_table
-  JOIN table2 ON table1.column1 = table2.column2
+  JOIN dim_users ON orders_table.user_uuid = dim_users.user_uuid
-  WHERE table2.column2 NOT IN (
+  WHERE dim_users.user_uuid NOT IN (
-    SELECT DISTINCT column1
+    SELECT DISTINCT user_uuid
-    FROM table1
+    FROM orders_table
   );

+  If this query returns no rows, that means the column from orders_table contains the user_uuid column from dim_users (or any column given).

 These foreign key constraints stablish a relationship between a column in the child column (dim tables) and a column in the parent table (orders_table or truth table).
 This will ensure that the values in the foreign key column of the child table always correspond to existing values in the primary key column of the parent table, or to a null value in the foreign key.